mineadmin/doc-v3/docs/en/backend/base/upload.md

 ::: tip

-File upload is built by MineAdmin integrating the [mineadmin/upload](https://github.com/mineadmin/upload) component.
+File upload is implemented in MineAdmin using the [mineadmin/upload](https://github.com/mineadmin/upload) component.

 :::

-MineAdmin provides a default server-side file upload logic.
-The interface `/admin/attachment/upload` is used, and after successful upload, it is integrated into the resource manager.
+MineAdmin provides a default server-side file upload logic through the `/admin/attachment/upload` interface, which integrates with the resource manager upon successful upload.

 ::: code-group